saegl5/saegl5.github.io/README.md

     <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">
 </head>

-`Hello world!` &#128075;

-My name is Ed.
+`Hello world!` &#128075; My name is Ed.

 I am an aspiring IT professional and an educator who enjoys learning and coding.
+My passion for technology and education drives me to continually learn, code, and share knowledge with others.

-Below are some projects of mine that I would love to share with you.<br>
+Below are some projects of mine that I would love to share with you.
 Also included are some resources I have found to be incredibly useful.
+Through my projects, I hope to not only showcase what I’ve created but also inspire and support others on their own paths in technology and education.

 Enjoy!